 What Are Class B Shares?

 Often companies refer to their Class B shares as “common shares” or “ordinary shares,” (But occasionally, companies flip the definition and have Class A shares designated as common shares and Class B shares as founder and executive shares).
-Investors can buy and sell common shares on a public exchange, where, typically, one share equals one vote.
+Investors can buy and sell common shares on a public stock exchange, where, typically, one share equals one vote.
 Class B shares carry no preferential treatment when it comes to dividing profits or dividends.

 What Are Class C Shares?